-No User ReviewsWrite a review

 Power & Run Time

-The generator is rated for a noise of 76 dBA (less noisy than a vacuum cleaner).
-Its starting mechanism is based on a simple traditional pull-start mechanism.
+Operating at a noise rating of 76 dBA (less noisy than a vacuum cleaner), this generator starts up with a conventional pull-start mechanism.

-The fuel capacity of 7 gallons allows the DXGN4500 to operate for around 15 hours at 50% load with a full tank (fuel consumption around 0.47 GPH).
+Thanks to its 7 gallons fuel tank, the DXGN4500 can run continuously for around 15 hours at 50% load on a full tank (with an average fuel consumption of approximately 0.47 GPH).

 Outlets